apache/dubbo-go-pixiu/docs/developer/filter.md

 ```

-there are two phase during request handle, pre and post. before calling ctx.Next function, there is pre phase,otherwise threre is post phase
+There are two phase during request handle, pre and post. before calling ctx.Next function, there is pre phase,otherwise there is post phase.

 #### step two

-register plugin into management in init function
+register plugin into management in init function.

 ```go
 const (